 The United States Congress has thus far compiled, debated and passed several major legislative packages to address the coronavirus pandemic and the medical and economic implications of the crisis.

-On March 6, the first of the three coronavirus packages, Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 was signed into law (Public Law No: 116-123) to provide $8.3 billion in emergency funding for federal agencies to respond to the coronavirus outbreak.
+On March 6, the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 was signed into law (Public Law No: 116-123) to provide $8.3 billion in emergency funding for federal agencies to respond to the coronavirus outbreak.
 This included approximately $6.2 billion for HHS agencies.

 Most notably, the Biomedical Advanced Research and Development Authority (BARDA) will receive $2 billion for research into diagnostics, therapeutics and vaccine development — BARDA is currently soliciting proposals specific to the coronavirus.
 The Food and Drug Administration (FDA) received $61 million to support review and development of necessary medical countermeasures and vaccines, advanced manufacturing for medical products, supply chain monitoring, and related activities.
 In addition, $2.2 billion is directed to the Centers for Disease Control and Prevention for coronavirus prevention, preparation and response, and the SBA will receive $20 million for administrative expenses to carry out its disaster loan program.
 Significant funding was designated for international response efforts.